LeonMTN05/ATB-Generator-Article-to-Barcode-Generator/README.md

 - **[PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet)** – For exporting data to Excel.
 - **[TCPDF](https://github.com/tecnickcom/TCPDF)** – For generating PDF exports.

+## 🔧 Simplicity & Flexibility
+This project is more than just a prototype – it's a **functional and extendable solution** for inventory management.
+However, it is intentionally kept **simple and modular**, making it easy for anyone with **basic knowledge of HTML and PHP** to modify and extend.

+> "With great simplicity comes great responsibility... or at least fewer debugging nightmares!"

 ## 📜 License
 This project is licensed under the **MIT License**.